Rape during the occupation of Manchuria: Japanese Government Response

 The Futsukaichi Rest Home was also a specialized medical facility established by the Ministry of Health and Welfare in 1946 after World War II, which operated for 1.5 years, providing abortions and treatment for sexually transmitted diseases to rape survivors who had been repatriated from China or Korea.
 There were 218 cases of unlawful pregnancy, 87 cases of normal pregnancy, and 35 cases of venereal disease recorded at the Futsukaichi Rest Home.
 According to a report by Masaru Hashizume, the chief medical officer at the facility, within approximately two months of its full operation starting in April 1946, cases of unlawful pregnancies were documented based on the survivors' regions of repatriation.
 The breakdown of cases included 24 from North Korea, 14 from South Korea, 4 from Manchuria, and 3 from North China.
 The nationalities of the perpetrators were also recorded, with 28 identified as Korean, 8 as Soviet, 6 as Chinese, 3 as American, and 1 each from Taiwan and the Philippines.

 Due to the Japanese government's special measures to eliminate unlawful pregnancies and control venereal diseases, there were hardly any children among the repatriates who were fathered by Soviet soldiers or local Chinese, despite the fact that a large number of Japanese women were raped by them.

+However, over 10,000 of the Japanese women and girls who were taken as wives by Chinese men in 1945-1950 and did not return during 1946, stayed in China, had children with Chinese men and did not undergo abortions, and came back to Japan decades later with Chinese fathered children.
+Japanese women left behind in 1945, who were married to Chinese men and had children fathered by them started moving to Japan with their Chinese fathered children when China and Japan restored diplomatic relations.
+After requirements were eased in 1989 for migration more of them started moving to Japan.
+A Japanese girl named Suzuki Noriko who was left behind in China in 1945, had 5 Chinese fathered children after marrying a Chinese man.
+She and her youngest daughter in 1978 were the first to come back to Tokyo and then she brought her other children and Chinese husband to Japan after 2 years passed.
+Suzuki witnessed massacred and rapes of Japanese settlers by Soviets and Chinese civilians in 1945 and shee personally had all her clothing stripped off by attackers and was beaten unconsciouss by Chinese, and she saw Japanese setttlers getting bayoneted by Soviet soldiers.
+Suzuki saw Russian women soldiers celebrated and laugh while watching a Japanese woman getting gang raped by Russian male soldiers.